icgc-argo/argo-docs/docs/data-access/daco/approval.md

 ![DACO Review Process with possible outcomes](/assets/data-access/daco-approval-diagram.png)

 ## Requested Revisions
-If the ICGC DACO requires specific criteria to be met before being able to approve the application, they will request revisions from the project team.If this is the case, you will receive an email outlining the sections that require revisions along with specific details that need to be provided.
+If the ICGC DACO requires specific criteria to be met before being able to approve the application, they will request revisions from the project team.
+If this is the case, you will receive an email outlining the sections that require revisions along with specific details that need to be provided.

 At this time, the application submitter can log in to [daco.icgc-argo.org](https://daco.icgc-argo.org) and access their application that is in the `Requested Revisions` state.
 The sections that need revising will be unlocked and will show an **orange pencil** icon.
 The `Sign & Submit` section will be enabled once corrections have been made to those sections.
 Once corrected, please upload the revised and signed application and resubmit.